xokomola/origami/README.md

 ## Features

-- XSLT-style transformations written with plain XQuery functions using simple string based match patterns or match functions.
+- Transform nodes using XSLT-style transformations using Origami transfomers.

+- Extract nodes using XPath selectors using Origami extractors.

 ## Requirements